stratty7/Oooze-Compounding-Crypto-Clone/README.md

 * You buy x item (Baked beans, Fish, or in this examples case Ooze.)
 * It then has to process (Get canned, cooked, barreled)
 * You can claim back a return on your inital buy
-* orrr reinvest and let it compound!
+* orrr reinvest and let it compound for 2400% annual interest!
 * Profit!?

 How the sites really work: